jeanmidevacc/jeanmidevacc.github.io/_posts/2018-03-30-crossfitopen.md

 <h6><i>Gender repartition</i></h6>
 </center>

-It is good to see that there is quite a similar number of  men (56.8%) and the women (43.2%) (Similar as what I can see during my training) that was engaged in the Open.
+It is good to see that there is quite a similar number of  men (56.8%) and the women (43.2%) (similar as what I can see during my training) that was engaged in the Open.
 Let's see now the repartition of the age.

 <center>
 <img src="{{ site.baseurl }}/img/posts/crossfit/boxplot_age.png" />
 <h6><i>Box plot of the age of the athletes (in function of the gender)</i></h6>
 </center>

-The distribution of the age are quite similar between the gender, the athletes with an age greater than 60 are considered as outliers.
-Another point to notice is that the average age of the athletes is greater than 30 years old, this is could be maybe the mark of :
+The distribution of the age is quite similar between the gender, the athletes with an age greater than 60 are considered as outliers.
+Another point to notice is that the average age of the athletes is greater than 30 years old, this is could be maybe the mark of:

 - need of experience to participate to the Open (but I will not bet on that)
 - the price to be a member of a box is too high